How to Report an Auto Accident in Houston, Texas

 However, if a crash has more serious consequences, you will have a duty to report.
 In this article, we will discuss those circumstances as well as what you can do to report your accident in Houston.
-If you have any questions about reporting your crash and about the steps you can take to seek full and fair compensation, contact us today at Michael P. Fleming & Associates, P.C.
+If you have any questions about reporting your crash and about the steps you can take to seek full and fair compensation, contact us today at Fleming Law, P.C.
 We can bring decades of experience to your case and a commitment to pursuing maximum compensation for you.

 Do I Have to Report an Accident to the Police?

 Texas law requires you to report a car accident to the police only if it resulted in serious injuries, death or property damage that exceeds $1,000 in value.
 If you fail to report an accident that falls into this category, you could face serious consequences, including incarceration and a fine of up to $5,000.
 With that said, the best practice is to call the police after any type of crash, even if it did result in only minor injuries and nothing more than a few dents to the vehicles.

 If a crash results in serious injuries or fatalities, you should call 911 to get the immediate help you need.
 Even if no one is in danger of immediate physical harm, you should call the police in order to get help with moving vehicles and securing the scene for an investigation.
 In some cases, an officer may need to arrive in order to prevent a fight from breaking out between the two parties involved in the crash.

 After a police officer arrives at the scene, the officer will collect information and, ultimately, file a police report that identifies the factors which contributed to the accident and, in turn, point to which driver was at fault for the crash.
 The police report can play an important role as you move forward with a car accident claim.